SolidDigital/magic-focus-finder/README.md

   overrideDirectionAttribute : 'focus-overrides',
   captureFocusAttribute : 'capture-focus',
   dynamicPositionAttribute : 'dynamic-position',
-  useRealFocus : true // Will trigger `blur` and `focus` on the actual elements, if set to false, bypass this.
+  useRealFocus : true, // Will trigger `blur` and `focus` on the actual elements, if set to false, bypass this. azimuthWeight : 5, // Higher value means that it will prefer elements in the direction it is going distanceWeigth : 1, // Higher value means that it will prefer elements that are closer debug : false // Setting to true will replace the elements innerHTML with the computed distance (weighted azimuth + weighted distance)
 }
 ```